gnzlbg/aobench/readme.md

 The scalar and vectorized implementations of the intersection and ao algorithms are in the same file so that they can be easily compared.

+As a comparison, the ISPC sources of the same benchmark are [here](https://github.com/ispc/ispc/tree/master/examples/aobench).